cameronvu/Facebook-Implementation/README.md

 class, so files may be uploaded, read, and interpretted accordingly by the program.
 A project like this serves as the backbone for the inner-workings of many social media apps that we use today.
 A front-end portion or GUI may be easily added and adapted to make a more complete application.
+For a more extensive summary of the technical portions of this project, see the in-file documentation.